I am a PhD candidate in University of Washington, Seattle.

 I obtained my bachelor degree in Sun Yat-sen University, China.
 Motivated by my strong curiosity in oversea education and life,

 I attended the master program Meteorology, Physical Oceanography and Climate in Utrecht University, Netherlands.

 For my master project, I used GC-IRMS to determine the isotopic signatures of soil production and uptake of H2, under the supervison of

 Prof. Thomas Röckmann and Dr. Elena Popa.

-This is based on the measurements of oxygen-17 excess (Δ17O) of sulfate in the MBL from our previous study, which suggests HOBr/HOCl could be responsible for
+My PhD project is about sulfur-halogen interactions in the troposhpere, advised by Prof. Becky Alexander.
+Our measurements of oxygen-17 excess (Δ17O) of sulfate in the MBL suggest that HOBr/HOCl could be responsible for